kchua88/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

+*Observations* - What is your response to the question above?

+*Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae* because the bacteria MIC levels under each of the drugs is very similar to the other *Streptococcus* bacteria.
+For example, penicillin was the most effective drug to treat *Diplococcus pneumoniae* bacteria while the other two (neomycin and streptomycin) were equally uneffective.
+This is very similar to the behaviors of the *Streptococcus hemolytic and* the *Streptococcus viridans* bacteria*.*

-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

+Visual 2.

+Why?

+Visual 2 splits the data up to compare each bacteria’s response to each drug so you can see the trends between bacteria and bacteria type.

 # References